mihajlostojkovic99/Real-estate-agency-website-using-MEAN-stack/README.md

 * Registered User
 * Agency employee

+**This was made as a university project for *Internet Application Programming* class in School of Electrical Engineering, University of Belgrade.**

 ## Basic details
 While registering, some fields are mandatory and a password regex is implemented for a secure password.
 Admin has to approve or deny every registration.
 He can also manually add a User to the system.
 Users can at any point change their details and password.
 When registering, user data that must be provided is:
 * Name